 - 3. Identify the procedure for electing officers, including a chairperson, vice-chairperson, and recording secretary, and determine the term of office for each position. - 4.
 Establish the membership term for each peer group. - 5.
 Specify the proportionate number of council members for each peer group for the purpose of achieving an appropriately balanced council. - 6.
 Require a quorum to be present before a vote may be taken by the school advisory council.
 A majority of the membership of the council constitutes a quorum. - 7.
 Replace any member who has two unexcused consecutive absences from a school advisory council meeting that is noticed according to the procedures in the bylaws. - B. Regular meetings shall be held.
-The council shall determine the date, time, and place of the meetings, scheduling meetings when parents, students, teachers, businesspersons, and members of the community can attend. - C. The agenda shall be advertised to the school community at least seven (7) calendar days in advance of the scheduled meeting, with at least three (3) days advance notice in writing to all members of the advisory council of any matter that is scheduled to come before the council for a vote. - D. All meetings shall be open, public, and subject to Florida Statutes. - E. The school advisory council shall be subject to maintaining records pursuant to Article 1, Section 24, and Article XII, Section 20, of the Florida Constitution.
+The council shall determine the date, time, and place of the meetings, scheduling meetings when parents, students, teachers, businesspersons, and members of the community can attend.
+Members of special committees may attend the meetings in person or through the use of telecommunications networks such as telephonic or video conferencing. - C. The agenda shall be advertised to the school community at least seven (7) calendar days in advance of the scheduled meeting, with at least three (3) days advance notice in writing to all members of the advisory council of any matter that is scheduled to come before the council for a vote. - D. All meetings shall be open, public, and subject to Florida Statutes. - E. The school advisory council shall be subject to maintaining records pursuant to Article 1, Section 24, and Article XII, Section 20, of the Florida Constitution.
 Each school advisory council shall record minutes of each meeting of the council.
 A copy of the minutes of each meeting shall be submitted to the appropriate grade level director in a timely manner.
-The grade level director shall review the minutes of each council meeting and submit a copy to the Superintendent and to each School Board member. - F. School improvement plans which require waivers of the terms or conditions in negotiated agreement(s) shall be subject to the approval of the Board and Bargaining Agent.
+The grade level director shall review the minutes of each council meeting and submit a copy to the Superintendent and to each School Board member. - F. School improvement plans, which require waivers of the terms or conditions in negotiated agreement(s), shall be subject to the approval of the School Board and Bargaining Agent.

-- G. The records and minutes of the school advisory council will be available for public inspection at the school during normal business hours.
+- G. The records and minutes of the school advisory council shall be available for public inspection at the school during normal business hours.
 All members of the school community shall be advised of the availability of the records for inspection. - H. Guidelines may be revised when such revisions are mutually agreed upon by members of the school advisory council.
 Revisions shall be submitted to the School Board for approval prior to implementation.